the1lab/1lab/src/Cat/Displayed/Cartesian.lagda.md

 open DR E
 ```

-# Cartesian morphisms and Fibrations
+# Cartesian morphisms and fibrations

 While [[displayed categories]] give the essential framework we need to
 express the idea of families of categories indexed by a category, they